(Disclosure: Some of the links below may be affiliate links)

 I am not worried enough with all this information to stop using Revolut.
 Many companies are going through something like this when they grow up.
 Moreover, some of the news have debatable sources.
 However, this is still something I would worry about if I were to transfer a lot of money through Revolut.

 User Reviews – Wise vs Revolut

-Finally, we can also take a look at actual user reviews for both companies.
-For this, I am going to use Trustpilot as a reference (in January 2020).
+Finally, we can also look at actual user reviews for both companies.
+I use Trustpilot as a reference (in January 2020).
 Trustpilot is generally the place that has the most high-quality reviews for such services.